Be Strong and Courageous

 That was in October, by February, I was ready to find out more answers, since I was still not pregnant.
 I ended up at a doctor who specializes in hormones.
 More tests, countless blood draws, and meeting a life coach/nutritionist.
 I started the Metagenics 28 Day Liver Detox.
 I also found out I had Hypothyroidism and Celiac Disease.
 The feelings of being broken, confusion and sadness continued to follow each day.
-During this time, I went to a women’s retreat; this was my first one.
-Against everything in me (I had never asked for anyone to pray for healing or anything really important before), I asked the ladies in my hotel room for prayer.
+During this time, I went to a women’s retreat, against everything in me (I had never asked for anyone to pray for healing or anything really important before), I asked the ladies in my hotel room for prayer.
 One woman specifically told me she heard God tell her that I am not broken, that I am whole.
 While being on the retreat, I noticed my BBT was at a strong 98 degrees (I’m typically 96-97).

 I had been on the Liver Detox for 3 weeks and it had been a week since the retreat and my BBT was still 98.
 I decided to take a pregnancy test (maybe the 100th test I had taken).
 It was Palm Sunday and my husband was still in bed, with icy cold hands, I woke him up screaming!
 I wanted him to confirm if that faint line was really there- it was!
 We were pregnant!
 The first time I ovulated, that I knew of, I conceived.
 Praise the Lord!

 The baby’s heartbeat was strong, I was feeling good.
 We decided to give birth at a birth center.
 I was 22 weeks and 3 days and I felt exhausted, more so than usual.
 After working all day, then grocery shopping, I lay down on the couch.
 My husband got home and I got up to go to the bathroom.
 I couldn’t believe my eyes.
 I was bleeding, not spotting, bleeding.
 I called my midwife, “bless your heart”, she said.
 I asked if I should go to the ER, “yes”.
 We lived in the country.
 It took 45 never-ending minutes to arrive at the ER.
-Laying on my back, my pelvis was positioned at an angle, I was given shots, and IV of something that burned.
-Doctors and nurses scurried around me.
-I was told that I was 4 cm dilated, then 4.5 cm.
-The doctor talked to me about C-sections, NICUs, losing the baby.
+Doctors and nurses scurried around me and the doctor talked to me about C-sections, NICUs, losing the baby.
 The day before, I woke up with “be strong and courageous” on my mind.
 I did some searching and found Joshua 1:9.
 That morning, August 2nd, my friend had posted that exact verse on her Facebook wall.
 I claimed it over my son.